 During the presentation, it had been identified that there would be the need for additional funds to be available as match funding towards the BIG HIT project.
 It was discussed and agreed to make a request to the Board of the SRL for help with this project and that the outcome would be reported to the Board at the next meeting.
 NT to send a letter from SDT to SRL.

-It was noted that it would be good to have an agreed approach in place prior to the Kick Off Meeting.
+It was noted that it would be good to have an agreed approach in place prior to the Kick-Off-Meeting.
 This meeting would be a consortium meeting and presentation in Kirkwall on the 24th and a technical meeting on the 25th May to go through the work packages.
 Delegates could be invited to Shapinsay in the afternoon after lunch.
 There could be a possible buffet with delegates and additional boat transport or a special sailing of the MV Shapinsay could be requested.
 The confirmation of these arrangements would become clearer by midweek.

 It was agreed that the SDT would be required to meet prior to these meetings and that the SRL would meet within the next 2 weeks.